(ADI™-R) Autism Diagnostic Interview™, Revised

 Master the ADI-R with DVD Training

 The ADI-R DVD Training Package consists of eight DVDs (with a total running time of 16 hours), an accompanying Guidebook, nine Interview Booklets, and three Comprehensive Algorithm Forms.
 The DVDs allow you to observe expert interviewers as they administer the ADI-R to parents.
 The Guidebook discusses each case featured on the DVDs, clarifying coding and scoring decisions.
-(NOTE: Study of the DVDs and Guidebook is required.
-While the DVDs may be viewed by multiple professionals, each trainee must individually review the Guidebook and complete the Interview Booklets and Algorithm Forms.)
+While the DVDs may be viewed by multiple professionals, each trainee must individually review the Guidebook and complete the Interview Booklets and Algorithm Forms.

 Score All ADI-R Algorithms With an Unlimited-Use CD